behroozam/gitlab-release-notes/README.md

 ### How Release-Notes checker works

-The giltab release-notes checker gets enviroment variabeles and configs from `config.py`. in `config.py` we have `PRIVATE_TOKEN` and `GITLAB_URL` that most set by user in `config.py`.
+The giltab release-notes checker gets environment variables and configs from `config.py`. in `config.py` we have `PRIVATE_TOKEN` and `GITLAB_URL` that must set by user in `config.py`.
-`CI_PROJECT_ID` and `CI_COMMIT_TAG` is sets automaticly by gitlab-runner to enviroment varibale.
+`CI_PROJECT_ID` and `CI_COMMIT_TAG` is set automatically by gitlab-runner to environment variables.

-giltab release-notes checks current tag in gitlab-runner match with the tag in release page and  print release notes to pipline output.
+giltab release-notes checks current tag in gitlab-runner match with the tag in release page and print release notes to pipeline output.

 ### installation